 SUPPORTING GRIEVING KIDS

 Camp Courage is free to all campers.
-In order to help Geisinger Hospice meet its mission of supporting and helping grieving children heal, volunteers, sponsorships and donations are necessary.
+To help us meet our mission of supporting and helping grieving children heal, volunteers, sponsorships and donations are necessary.

-Funding for this year’s camping season is provided by many individuals who support Geisinger Hospice, community members, churches and area businesses.
+Funding for this year’s camping season is provided by many individuals who support Geisinger, community members, churches and area businesses.
 Click here to learn more about becoming a camp volunteer, to sponsor a camper or to donate to the camp.

 Once a child’s application is received, we will call the parent/guardian to schedule an interview.